-The Great Recession had lasting effects, ranging from long-term joblessness and declining business dynamism.
-Enterprise suffered as well, with many businesses going under.
+The Great Recession had lasting effects, including long-term joblessness and declining business dynamism.
+Enterprise suffered, as well, with many businesses going under.
 Others have managed to make it through, albeit it by switching strategies.
-In the restaurant industry, a drastically different set of obstacles has emerged — including new labor rules and high food prices.
+In the restaurant industry, a drastically different set of obstacles emerged, including new labor rules and high food prices.

 For all of McDonald’s strengths, it has one big weakness.
-When you base your business on selling beef at a very low price, any fluctuations in food prices (meat in particular), are going to have a big impact.
-The chain’s famous “dollar menu” has disappeared at many locations, and franchisees have largely had to institute big changes in order to keep customers coming in.
-McDonald’s is also facing competition from companies like Chipotle and Panera Bread, both of which offer a better dining experience at a similar — albeit slightly inflated — price.
+When you base your business on selling beef at a very low price, any fluctuations in food prices (meat in particular) are going to have a big impact.
+The chain’s famous Dollar Menu has disappeared at many locations, and franchisees have largely had to institute big changes in order to keep customers coming in.
+McDonald’s is also facing competition from companies, such as Chipotle and Panera Bread, both of which offer a better dining experience at a similar — albeit slightly inflated — price.

 2. Tony Roma’s

 When was the last time you were in a Tony Roma’s?
 For many people, it’s been a long time.
-Tony Roma’s is another restaurant whose signature dish — ribs — is becoming more and more expensive to supply to customers.
-It’s also stuck in a segment with other struggling chains like The Olive Garden and Red Lobster.
+Tony Roma’s is another restaurant whose signature dish — ribs — is becoming more expensive to supply to customers.
+It’s also stuck in a segment with other struggling chains, such as Olive Garden and Red Lobster.

-As management has become more aware that the chain is in trouble, the company has begun making big changes.
-A new “Texas-themed” menu has been announced, and a new CEO has taken over.
-Along with rising costs, Tony Roma’s biggest challenge looks to be building, and retaining, a consumer base.
+As management became more aware that the chain was in trouble, the company began making big changes.
+A “Texas-themed” menu was announced, and a new CEO took over.
+Along with rising costs, Tony Roma’s biggest challenge looks to be building and retaining a consumer base.

 Applebee’s is another chain that almost exclusively targets middle-class customers.
 And it’s suffering as that segment of the population dwindles.
-Not only has the restaurant become the butt of many jokes for their oftentimes lackluster menu options, but they’re also getting hammered on the bottom line as food costs go up.
-Many staples of Applebee’s menu are items like burgers and steaks, both of which are becoming drastically more expensive to make.
+Not only has the restaurant become the butt of many jokes for its often lackluster menu options, but it’s also getting hammered on the bottom line as food costs go up.
+Many staples of Applebee’s menu are items, such as burgers and steaks, both of which are becoming drastically more expensive to make.

 4. Outback Steakhouse